evaletolab/usb-ledstrip-driver/README.md

 - quiescent current ??
 (TODO)
 - Control lighting with Attiny45/85 and arduino API
 - Ideal 24V ledstrip and ~300mA forward current (**~7W** lighting).
- - The best LED efficiency is about 700LM for 7W with 3200K color
+ - The best LED efficiency is about 700LM for 7W with 3200K color temperature (Warm White)!!
 - PWM for LED Control

 ## Usual shot,